thu-ml/stochastic_gcn/README.md

 ## Run the demo

 We provide recipes for the Citeseer, Cora, PubMed, NELL, PPI, and Reddit dataset in the `config` folder.
-Please refer to our paper for the algorithms (CVD+PP typically works the best).
+Please refer to our paper for the algorithms.
+Typically, CVD+PP has similar accuracy with Exact, but is faster.

 ```bash
 # Exact algorithm